-AAA in the parking lot – AAA Northeast provides free emergency services to stranded motorists in Citi Field parking areas.
-These services are available to all guests and include recharging drained batteries, changing flat tires and being towed to affiliated AAA auto repair stations.
+AAA Northeast provides free emergency services to stranded motorists in Citi Field parking areas.
+These services are available to all guests and include recharging drained batteries, changing flat tires and being towed to affiliated AAA Approved Auto Repair Shops.
 The club truck and driver will be on the premises for all home games from the seventh inning until one hour after the completion of the game.

-The Centerfield Promenade has fantastic food options, including Box Frites, Blue Smoke, El Verano Taqueria and Shake Shack, all of which are subsidiaries of Danny Meyer’s Union Hospitality Group.
-The legendary Manhattan restaurateur’s eateries are known for their outstanding service and excellent food.
+The Centerfield Promenade has fantastic dining options, including Box Frites, Blue Smoke, El Verano Taqueria and Shake Shack, all of which are subsidiaries of Danny Meyer’s Union Hospitality Group.
 The Citi Field outposts can sometimes have long waits, but the food is worth it.
-Shake Shack burgers are miles ahead of most baseball concession fare, Box Frites offers tons of dipping sauces with its fries, and Blue Smoke features some of the tastiest barbecue north of the Mason-Dixon Line.
+Shake Shack burgers are miles ahead of most baseball concession fare, Box Frites offers tons of dipping sauces with its fries and Blue Smoke features some of the tastiest barbecue north of the Mason-Dixon Line.

 And if you have more time to spare before or after the game, take a walk to see remnants of the World’s Fair in Flushing Meadows Corona Park.

-For an even better experience, download the MLB.com Ballpark app before your visit.
+Download the MLB Ballpark app before your visit.
 It’s an essential companion when visiting your favorite Major League Baseball ballparks.
 It perfectly complements and personalizes the trip with mobile check-in, social media, offers, rewards and exclusive content.
 Select MLB ballparks allow you to experience upgrade components and also offer mobile food ordering.